 - Permanent scarring or disfigurement

-If the seriousness of your injuries means you can pursue a personal injury lawsuit outside of the Florida no-fault system, you must generally file such a lawsuit within four years of the accident date.
-If a family member succumbed to their car accident injuries, the personal representative of their estate has two years from the death date in which to file a wrongful death lawsuit.
+If the seriousness of your injuries means you can pursue a personal injury lawsuit outside of the Florida no-fault system, you must generally file such a lawsuit within two years of the accident date.
+Similarly, if a family member succumbed to their car accident injuries, the personal representative of their estate has two years from the death date in which to file a wrongful death lawsuit.

 It is not uncommon for an injured person’s accident-related medical bills to exceed their $10,000 PIP coverage.
 When that is the case, an attorney can file a claim with the other party’s insurance company for the additional amount.